 By Genma Stringer Holmes

-The summit was the vision of Patricia Matthews-Juarez, Ph.D., Vice President of the Office of Faculty Affairs and Development; Professor, Department of Family and Community Medicine; and Director of Research Training Core, Health Disparities Research Center of Excellence.
-Dr. Matthews-Juarez has held several summits around the country that have focused on cancer survivors, at risk women of color, and lives that have been touched by breast cancer.
+Christmas Goes Pink summits at Meharry were the brainchild of Dr. Patricia Matthews-Juarez, Ph.D., Senior Vice President of the Office of Faculty Affairs and Development; Professor, Department of Family and Community Medicine; and Director of Research Training Core, Health Disparities Research Center of Excellence.
 Each summit has included vendors who are resources, patient advocates and community leaders who work tirelessly to address cancer disparities and survivorship.
+The St. Thomas Health Mobile Mammogram